Smoothing for signals with discontinuities using higher order Mumford-Shah models: Numerical study

 \subsection{Reconstruction results}

 We first investigate the potential of the higher order Mumford-Shah and Potts models with respect to reconstruction quality.
 We employ commonly used test signals with discontinuities; see \cite{donoho1994ideal, mallat2008wavelet}.
 We corrupt the signals by additive zero mean Gaussian noise with variance $\sigma^2.$ We let the noise level $\eta$ be given by $\eta = \sigma N/ \|g\|_1,$ where $g$ denotes the clean signal.
-To obtain a meaningful comparison of the models' potentials, we determined parameters $\beta$ and $\gamma$ such that the result $u^*$ has the best relative $\ell_2$-error $\varepsilon_\text{rel},$ given by

-(We use a full grid search over $\gamma = (0,1]$ with stepsize $0.001,$ and $\beta \in (0,25]$ with stepsize $0.025$ and $\beta = \infty.$) We are further interested in the quality of the computed partition $\Ic^*.$ A commonly used measure for segmentation quality is the Rand index \cite{Rand1971} which we briefly explain.
-The Rand index $\RI$ of two partitions $\Ic, \Ic'$ is given by

-where $t_{ij}$ is equal to one if there are $I \in \Ic$ and $I' \in \Ic'$ such that $i$ and $j$ are in both $I$ and $I',$ or if $i$ is in both $I$ and $I'$ while $j$ is in neither $I$ and $I'.$ Otherwise, $t_{ij} = 0.$ Further, $N$ denotes the length of the signal.
+To obtain a meaningful comparison of the models' potentials, we determined parameters $\beta$ and $\gamma$ such that the result $u^*$ has the best relative $\ell_2$-error $\varepsilon_\text{rel},$ given by $ \varepsilon_\text{rel}=\|u^*-g \|_2 / \|g \|_2. $ (We use a full grid search over $\gamma = (0,1]$ with stepsize $0.001,$ and $\beta \in (0,25]$ with stepsize $0.025$ and $\beta = \infty.$) We are further interested in the quality of the computed partition $\Ic^*.$ A commonly used measure for segmentation quality is the Rand index \cite{Rand1971} which we briefly explain.
+The Rand index $\RI$ of two partitions $\Ic, \Ic'$ is given by $ \RI(\Ic, \Ic') = \binom{N}{2}\sum_{\{i,j:\, 1 \leq i < j \leq N\}} t_{ij} $ where $t_{ij}$ is equal to one if there are $I \in \Ic$ and $I' \in \Ic'$ such that $i$ and $j$ are in both $I$ and $I',$ or if $i$ is in both $I$ and $I'$ while $j$ is in neither $I$ and $I'.$ Otherwise, $t_{ij} = 0.$ Further, $N$ denotes the length of the signal.
 The Rand index is bounded from above by one and a higher value means a better match.
 A value of one means that $\Ic$ and $\Ic'$ agree.
 Here, we report the Rand index $\RI$ of the computed segmentation and the ground truth segmentation. \footnote{For the numerical evaluation of the Rand index, we used the implementation of K.~Wang and D.~Corney available at the Matlab File Exchange.} It is worth recalling that a high parameter $\beta$ leads to stronger smoothing on the segments, and that a high parameter $\gamma$ leads to less segments.